Hi, nice to see you!

 Getting Started

-OAuth 2.0 is an authentication framework used for secure user authentication.
-With the typical OAuth 2.0 authentication flows, third-party applications do not receive the user's password but only a token which is valid for a limited time.
+OAuth 2.0 is a framework designed for secure user authentication.
+In typical OAuth 2.0 flows, third-party applications don't handle the user's password but instead receive a token that is valid for a limited time.

-To uniquely identify the client, each client application needs to be registered first.
-The client receives an App Id and App Secret which they use to authenticate against the API.
+To uniquely identify a client, each application must first be registered.
+Upon registration, the client is provided with an App Id and App Secret, which are used to authenticate with the API.

-When a user wants to use the client application, the user should be redirected to our login page to provide username and password.
-After a successful login, the client application receives an Access Token and Refresh Token.
-These can be used to authenticate against the API.
-From then on, the user is no longer involved in the authentication process.
+When a user wants to access the client application, they are redirected to our login page to enter their username and password.
+After a successful login, the client application is issued an Access Token and a Refresh Token, which can be used to authenticate with the API.
+From that point, the user is no longer required to be part of the authentication process.

 Client Application